AVEVA/sample-adh-omf_ingress-dotnet/README.md

 ## OMF Connections

  An OMF Connection is the connection that handles reading and handling OMF messages.
-We create the Connection locally by instantiating a new OmfConnectionCreate object:
+We create the Connection by instantiating a new OmfConnectionCreate object:

 ```C#
 OmfConnectionCreate omfConnectionCreate = new OmfConnectionCreate()